-- Master’s Degree in Folklore, Ethnomusicology, or a related field.
+- Master’s Degree in Folklore, Ethnomusicology, Anthropology, Public history or a related field.

-- Professional experience in public folklore work (fieldwork documentation and cultural surveys, traditional arts programming, and ethnographic writing) is preferred.
+- Experience in cultural documentation or programming (fieldwork documentation and cultural surveys, oral history collection, traditional arts programming, and ethnographic writing).

 - Technical competence using digital documentation equipment (camera, audio recorder, and computer/laptop).

 - Very strong written and oral communication skills